 k = 1.3806504 × 10−23 J/K

 Boltzmann's constant relates energy and temperature.
 It has the same unit as entropy and determines the quantum of this quantity.
 Entropy and information are related.
-The smallest amount of information is the bit — a choice between one of two things: 1 or 0, yes or no, true or false.
+The smallest amount of information is the bit — a choice between one of two things (1 or 0, yes or no, true or false, guns or butter, stay together or break up).
 The quantum of entropy is thus the entropy of a bit S = k ln 2.
 Surprisingly, Boltzmann himself never tried to determine the constant that now bears his name.
 Planck needed the value to complete his model of blackbody radiation and had to determine it himself.
 (Actually, the constant he used was the ratio h/k, but this fact is not so important.)
 Adding the last value to the list meant that a natural unit for temperature was now available.
 Again, the amazing thing about this work is that Planck could see its importance in the first place.
 Ludwig Boltzmann's work on statistical thermodynamics was based on the assumption that atoms exist.
 In 1899, this still wasn't widely accepted.

 |ℓp = √||ℏG||= √||(1.055 × 10−34 J s)(6.673 × 10−11 Nm2/kg2)||= 1.616 × 10−35 m|